mohamadawaisy/GPT-Developer/README.md

 2. Follow the on-screen instructions to utilize the development assistance features provided by the GPT model.

 ## Configuration
 Adjust configurations in `GPT.yaml` to suit your environment and preferences.
+Ensure you replace `localhost` in the YAML configuration with a public address if needed.

 ## Creating Your Own GPT